 2. I thought maybe this was a "fair use" of his work?

-If you believe the use of Dr. Elliot McGucken's work is "fair use" under the copyright laws, please prepare a detailed analysis of the four fair use factors so that we can review it.
+If you believe the use of Dr. Elliot McGucken's work is "fair use" under copyright laws, please prepare a detailed analysis of the four fair use factors so that we can review it.
 Cases are routinely commercial in nature, and typically involve a wholesale misappropriation of my client's photos and images for commercial purposes.
 However, if you believe you are an exception to this rule please provide your detailed analysis, or have your copyright attorney provide the same so we can review and discuss.

 3. How much will this cost me to settle?

-We are willing to be reasonable, but we will not be ignored and we will not entertain unreasonable offers for the simple fact that it does not take into account statutory infringement numbers, attorney fees (enforcement or pursuit fees), and does not compensate us for our enforcement efforts or provide any deterrence.
+We are willing to be reasonable, but we will not be ignored and we will not entertain unreasonable offers for the simple fact that it does not take into account statutory infringement numbers, attorney fees (enforcement or pursuit fees), and do not compensate us for our enforcement efforts or provide any deterrence.
 Each case is evaluated on its merits, and we will review any financial hardships and any honest, good faith mitigating factors.
+However, you must realize McGucken does not market his art as clip art or stock photo photographer.
+This is a fine art photography brand and many companies try to use his photos without permission - because frankly - his photos really spruce up a website.
+We will take into account the type of use, length of use, how many places were the photo(s) at issue used, and other relevant factors.

 4. The business never made money, I will just close it down.